umd-dslam/sunstorm-xactserver/tools/README.md

 ## Create EKS clusters

-### Specify EC2 instances
+### Specify EKS configurations

-For every region, adjust the parameters under `managedNodeGroups` of the EKS yaml file as needed (e.g. `instanceType`, `desiredCapacity`, etc.).
-Remember to specify extra instances in the AWS region that holds the global resources.
+For every region, adjust the configurations in `deploy/helm-eks/values.yaml` as needed.
+If you are not deploying the servers on Kubernetes, only specify the instance type in `instance_types.client` and comment out other components.

 The full schema of this config file can be found [here](https://eksctl.io/usage/schema/#managedNodeGroups).